Video Banner Digital Agriculture

 • We utilized hydroponic crops and soil tubes for root phenotyping using specialized root image analysis software.
 These methodologies allow us to quickly and practically identify morphological differences in roots among the evaluated genotypes.

-• We study root composition by determining carbon (C) and nitrogen (N) content through dry combustion, suberin by histological techniques and gas chromatography-mass spectrometry, and lignin content by gravimetry (ISO 13906:08, AOAC 973.18, AN 3804 ANKOM).
+• We study root composition by determining carbon (C) and nitrogen (N) content through dry combustion, suberin and lignin content by gravimetry.

 • Finally, in genotypes with desirable attributes, we quantified SOC accumulation in field trials, exploring carbon fractionation to distinguish between particulate organic carbon and mineral-associated organic carbon.